reiggrau/websocket-connect4/README.md

 When you need to send sensitive data like authentication credentials to the server, sending it an event is considered more secure than encoding it in the URI because URIs end up in logs.

 For the purposes of this tutorial, both approaches are equivalent because the join key comes from an HTTP URL.
-There isn’t much at risk anyway!
+There isn't much at risk anyway!
 ```

-Now you can restore the logic for playing moves and you’ll have a fully functional two-player game.
+Now you can restore the logic for playing moves and you'll have a fully functional two-player game.

 ## Add the game logic